MayaSaringan/react-native-scroll-context/README.md

   useEffect(() => {
     // scrollOffset is updated every time an onScroll happens for
-    // the ScrollView exported from the package
+    // the ScrollView exported from the package, or every time setScrollOffset is called

+    // Here, you can tell the button to perhaps change in background color
+    // when the scrollOffset >= x, etc.
   }, [scrollOffset]);
   return (
     <Pressable